Central online and face to face CPD 2026 to 2027

 Microsoft Teams

-Thursday 8
+Thursday 7

 January

-The Importance of supporting home language qualifications at GCSE
+The Importance of Supporting Home Language Qualifications at GCSE

-Join our information session to share your experience of entering newly arrived and more advanced EAL learners for their community language GCSE qualifications.
+Join our information session to share your experience of entering newly arrived and more advanced multilingual learners using EAL for their community language GCSE qualifications.
 This is a recognised way of celebrating bilingualism and extending career pathways, particularly for late arrivals in KS4.
 Colleagues will be talking through the process of selecting, preparing, and entering learners who use EAL for their community language GCSEs and the benefits and challenges that may arise.
 We hope that you can come along to join in discussions.

-Together with The Languages Hub - Sidney Stringer Secondary Academy
+Together with The Languages Hub-Sidney Stringer Secondary Academy.

-Free for all to attend
+Free for all Coventry secondary school staff attend

 Exam Officers